bigSmallApple/MemoryGame_Simulation/README.md

 ## Future Improvements

-- Add a graphical user interface (GUI) using JavaFX.
+- Add online multiplayer functionality.
 - Allow for different deck sizes or custom rules.
-- Compare results for players with imperfect memory.
+- Enhance AI strategies for more realistic play styles.
-- Add more statistical analysis and visualization options.
+- Add visual and sound customizations for a more immersive experience.

 ## License